Key Takeaways

 3. Unauthorized Access:

-Individuals: Home security systems can be compromised if an attacker, posing as technical support, convinces a homeowner to divulge their security setup’s details.
+Individuals: Home security systems can be compromised if an attacker posing as technical support convinces a homeowner to divulge details of their security setup.

-Organizations: An attacker might impersonate an IT staff member and persuade an employee to provide their login details, granting the attacker unrestricted access to the internal systems.
+Organizations: An attacker might impersonate an IT staff member and persuade an employee to provide their login details, thereby granting the attacker unrestricted access to internal systems.

 Long-term Consequences